niko-achilles/AllJoynComponent/readme.md

 - A [Lifx Lamp Color 1000](http://www.lifx.com/products/color-1000).
 It has the Role of the [AllJoyn Producer](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/AllJoyn/ProducerExperiences).
 Implements the [LSF Framework](https://allseenalliance.org/announcement/allseen-alliance-launches-initiative-advance-smart-lighting) from [Allseen Alliance](https://allseenalliance.org/framework).

-As an inspiration on how to use the App you can watch an example  video with almost the same functionality [here](https://www.youtube.com/watch?v=d6K9zkH9hw0)
+####As an inspiration on how to use the App you can watch an example  video with almost the same functionality [here](https://www.youtube.com/watch?v=d6K9zkH9hw0)

-If you want to uswe the Hue Lights , Microsoft already provider a sample app .
+If you want to use the Hue Lights , Microsoft already provided a sample app .
 Technologies used : Bluetooth LE , Hue Phillips, iBeacon.
 Sample can be found [here](https://github.com/Microsoft/Windows-appsample-huelightcontroller)